Things to do in Košice region – 55 places to visit around Košice

 The history of a medieval town of Štítnik dates back to the 13th century.
 Here you can see several awesome monuments – old water castle and Gothic Evangelical Church from the 14th century, and few more.

 Newly reconstructed Chateau in Trebišov from the 18th century now houses Homeland Museum.
-It offers lots of great expositions with specialization in the history of agriculture and Tokay viticulture in eastern Slovakia.
-Museum is opened every day except Saturdays.
+It offers lots of great expositions with specialisation in the history of agriculture and Tokay viticulture in eastern Slovakia.
+A museum is opened every day except Saturdays.

 Chateau in Trebišov boasts nice park which is home to another site that you simply must see once in this town.
 Mausoleum of The Andrássy Family is one of the most beautiful monuments in the eastern Slovakia.